- Course Registration Guide

 2023/24

-A graphing calculator - TI-Nspire or TI-84 - is required for all mathematics courses.
+A TI-Nspire graphing calculator is required for all mathematics courses.
+See the Lincoln list of acceptable calculators.

 Mathematics Pathways at Lincoln

 This course emphasizes skills necessary for problem-solving and continued growth in mathematics.
-Students apply concepts of number and operations, algebraic relationships, geometric and spatial relationships, measurement and data analysis.
-The course covers a range of topics including: exponents, quadratic equations, right-triangle trigonometry and probability, motivating the frequent use of calculators.
+Students apply concepts of number and operations, algebraic relationships, geometric and spatial relationships, and data analysis.
+The course covers a range of topics including: exponents, quadratic equations, congruent & similar triangles, trigonometry, and statistics, motivating the frequent use of calculators.

 (Grade 10; 1 year; 1.0 credit).